godotengine/godot-syntax-themes/README.md

 - On macOS: `~/Library/Application Support/Godot/`
 - On Windows: `%APPDATA%\Godot\text_editor_themes\`

+**Note:** If you installed Godot using Steam, your Godot text editor theme folder should be placed in `steamapps/common/Godot Engine/editor_data/text_editor_themes/` in your Steam installation folder.

 To change the theme:

 - **In Godot 3:** Open a project in Godot, then click on **Editor** in the top